spillai/agi-pack/README.md

         └── `docker build -f Dockerfile --target base-sklearn .`
     ```

 That's it!
-Use the generated `Dockerfile` to run `docker build` and build the image directly.
+Here's the generated [`Dockerfile`](examples/generated/Dockerfile-quickstart) -- use it to run `docker build` and build the image directly.

 ## Goals 🎯